vchaudharyy1/CheckersGame/README.md

 # CheckersGame
 This is a Checkers Game for final project.
-This is just the basic layout for the game.
 I will be editing this.
 ```java

 import javax.swing.*;